“This post may contain affiliate links. Please read my disclosure for more info.

-For me, making it easy and less time-consuming method to track my money is what finally made me start actively managing my money.
+Finding less time-consuming method to track my money is what finally made me start actively managing it.
 Before using Personal Capital, “being on top of my finances” meant making sure I had enough in my checking account to meet this month’s bills.

 Here’s what the typical dashboard looks like when you log in: